GF-Estonian/GF-Estonian/docs/talks/README.md

 [landslide](https://github.com/adamzap/landslide) and run `make` in the slides' directory.
-Some of the slides were presented using an [extension of the default landslide theme](https://github.com/Kaljurand/landslide-themes), which needs to be installed separatly and pointed to in the `Makefile`.
+Some of the slides were presented using an [extension of the default landslide theme](https://github.com/Kaljurand/landslide-themes), which needs to be installed separately and pointed to in the `Makefile`.